nickbild/vectron_ai/README.md

 ## Media

-Some examples of downscaled images that the Vectron 64 processes.
+First, some examples of downscaled images that the Vectron 64 processes.
 They have a beautiful 8-bit appearance.
 As someone with more experience working with higher resolution images on artificial neural networks, I was a bit shocked by how accurate a simple algorithm like k-nearest neighbors is for image classification, and with very low resolution inputs.

 Hand gesturing "up":